thefuture2092/didia.me/content/posts/2019-06-10-adopting-security-first-mindset-as-developers.md

 tags:
   - Software Engineering
 ---
 Imagine everybody in your city waking up to a notification saying you have been targetted by a nuclear bomb, you should evacuate as soon as possible.
 Imagine the chaos that will ensue while everybody is trying to escape...
-What if I told you, it was just a hoax by some kid still living with his parents?
+And one day later, after flying your entire family to another city, you are told it was just a hoax by some kid still living with his parents?
 You wouldn't be happy, would you?

-Welp, this is the sort of things that can happen when a software system is not secure.
+Welp, this is the sort of things that can happen when a software system is not secured enough.
 Someone can misuse it in the worst possible way and cause chaos or even death to others.\
-Hacking has always been an issue since computer systems came into the existence.
-But in this internet of things age, it has now gotten both accessible and extremely dangerous.
+Hacking has always been an issue since computer systems came into existence.
+But in this age of internet of things, where everything in our lives is connected, it has now gotten both accessible and extremely dangerous.
 Developing a system without security or privacy in mind can expose people to dangers.
 Just look at [this website of unsecured cameras connected to the internet around the world](https://www.insecam.org/en/bycountry/CA/) to see the extent of it.
 These are things that should not be possible in today's world.

 So how do we avoid this?